turingschool/lesson_plans/ruby_04-apis_and_scalability/pubsub_on_the_server.markdown

 * Our newest `pry` window logged `I think…`
 * Our `redis.publish` method most likely returned `2` instead of `1`.
 Why is this?

-## Discussion

-In Redis, we have this concept of channels.
-We can use channels to namespace publishers and subscribers.

-In a hypothetical blogging application, we could have a channel for `posts` and a different channel for `comments`.
-You'll typically see name-spaced channels like `posts:add`, `posts:destroy`, `comments:add`, `comments:destroy`.
+## Discussion: Redis Pub/Sub Additional Features

+We won't get into it much in this lesson, but redis has a few more useful pub/sub features, including:

+* __Channel__ Subscriptions
+* __Pattern__ Subscriptions

+### Channels

+Channels can be used as a way to "namespace" or separate different types of messages.
+For example we could create one channel for `posts` and another for `clients`.

+If we need more specificity than this, a common redis convention is to use `:` to subdivide namespaces, for example: `posts:add` or `posts:destroy`

+If we look back at the initial example where we used `redis.subscribe("sandwich_time")` to watch for incoming messages, we can now see that "sandwich_time" is the specific _channel_ we were subscribing to.

+__Exercise: Channel filtering__

+Return to your original 3 tabs you fired up in the first example.
+If you shut them down, re-launch them.
+You should still have one watching on the channel "sandwich_time".

+In your other pry terminal, try publishing a message on a channel besides "sandwich_time".
+Verify that it doesn't appear in the listening terminal.

+### Patterns

+Another neat feature supported by redis is the ability to subscribe to "patterns" of channels

 Redis has pattern-subscribing (`psubscribe`), which would allow an application to easily subscribe to all of the comment-related channels with `PSUBSCRIBE comments*`.

 Supported patterns: